 Bankruptcy, insolvency, receivership, or similar event of the obligated person;

+Default, event of acceleration, termination event, modification of terms or other similar events under the terms of a financial obligation of the obligated person, any of which reflect financial difficulties.

 Other events, such as non-payment related defaults, must be analyzed to determine if the event is material and if so, a Material Event Filing is required.
 The Administrator will consult with Bond Counsel regarding any questions as to whether an event has occurred and what filings are required.
 These include:

-The consummation of a merger, consolidation, or acquisition involving an obligated person or the sale of all or substantially all of the assets of the obligated person, other than in the ordinary course of business, the entry into a definitive agreement to undertake such an action or the termination of a definitive agreement relating to any such actions, other than pursuant to its terms, if material.
+1. The consummation of a merger, consolidation, or acquisition involving an obligated person or the sale of all or substantially all of the assets of the obligated person, other than in the ordinary course of business, the entry into a definitive agreement to undertake such an action or the termination of a definitive agreement relating to any such actions, other than pursuant to its terms, if material.